By Amy Hunt

 How to decorate using sage green in a fresh and modern way

 Incorporating sage green into your home is easy if you know how, so there's no need to be overwhelmed.
-Rosie Ward, Creative Director of interior design studio Ward & Co, said, "How you use bold shades depends on how confident you are with colour and the level in which you want to incorporate it into your home."
+Rosie Ward, Creative Director of interior design studio Ward & Co, said, "How you use bold shades depends on how confident you are with color and the level in which you want to incorporate it into your home."

-If you're looking to repaint a wall, Crown Paints' Easyclean Matt Emulsion range is the perfect choice.
+If you're looking to repaint a wall, Crown Paints' Easyclean Matt Emulsion range is a perfect choice.
 It's 200x more washable than a standard matt paint, and grease resistant, making it a brilliant option for use in kitchens.
 Available in seven different colours, there's also a choice for every home.

 - Try it on furniture and cabinets.
 Choose sage green if you want a chic but neutral kitchen—it’s a great choice for painted Shaker-style units or Metro wall tiles.
 Green tiles make it much easier to clean a kitchen too, as opposed to white ones!

-- Look for decorative items that have ferns, palms, roses or even butterflies and insects on them—you’ll find them on plenty of soft furnishings this summer.
+- Look for decorative items that have ferns, palms, roses, or even butterflies and insects on them—you’ll find them on plenty of soft furnishings this summer.
 These decor elements work well with sage green as they elevate its natural, outdoorsy feel.

-- If you're looking to declutter your home and don't want any more knick-knacks, soothing green is said to help you relax and unwind, so use it in your bedroom—the room where you go to chill out at the end of the day
+- If you're looking to declutter your home and don't want any more knick-knacks, soothing green is said to help you relax and unwind, so use it in your bedroom—the room where you go to chill out at the end of the day.

-- If you only want a touch of sage green in your home, pick out green glassware accessories and group together for impact, then add a few stems of foliage.
+- If you only want a touch of sage green in your home, pick out green glassware accessories and group them together for impact, then add a few stems of foliage.

 What colours go with sage green?

-If you're looking to incorporate sage green into your home, but don't want to drastically re-paint your entire living space, it's worth noting that there are plenty of colours you could pair with the fresh green shade.
+If you're looking to incorporate sage green into your home, but don't want to drastically re-paint your entire living space, it's worth noting that there are plenty of colors you could pair with the fresh green shade.